Graduation

 • Highly competitive in athletics, STEM and the performing arts

-Learn more about the New Colorado Graduation Guidelines
+Learn more about the Colorado Graduation Guidelines

 Visit the Colorado Department of Education's website to learn more about the process, the statewide timeline, and the CDE's approved Menu of Options.